stanfordhaskell/cs43/notes/Folds_Scans_Laziness.markdown

 ## Folds

-A _fold_ is a higher order function that takes a function and a list.
+A _fold_ is a higher order function that takes a function, and "accumulator", and a list.
 One example is a function that sums the elements in a list, which could be implement as follows:

 ```haskell
 sum :: [Integer] -> Integer